 (For other player pathways, please see the information on the Junior Mixed 5-12 years page)

 Note: Female players may choose to play in one of our mixed (generally 70% boys) teams or have the option of playing in girls only teams in games across Auckland.
 Depending on ability our female players may also request (via the appropriate Grade Coordinator) to play in the mixed grade below their age.

 Registrations typically open early February through to April.
 At the close of registrations, the grade coordinator will put the teams together based on requests as indicated on the registration form (they do their best, nothing is guaranteed).
 If you have a few friends wanting to play together, they will all have to indicate this on their registration.

 Once all registrations are sorted into teams, the coordinator will email out team details (typically mid April).
 Each team will require a volunteer coach, assistant coach, and manager.
 All teams are provided with a kit bag at the start of the season which contains size 4 balls, cones, and bibs.

 It is at the team's discretion if they want to practice during the week or not.
 Teams will be given the option to secure turf space for training if they require it.

-Coaches will be invited (and are encouraged) to complete a Junior Coaching Course which will be held at Springs and at no expense to the coach.
-These usually require you to attend just one session and will help coaches with ideas on how to help the kids develop.
-Team Coaches should encourage positive behaviour, and all players to perform different skills and roles within the team
+Coaches are encouraged to complete a Junior Coaching Course which will be held in the Western Springs Clubrooms and at no expense to the coach.
+These usually require you to attend just one session and will help you with ideas on how to help the kids develop.
+Team Coaches should encourage positive behaviours, and all players to perform different skills and roles within the team.

 Maximum of 12 players per team